 But you’re invited to join in!

-You see, the first year I read Nourishing Traditions about the amazing health benefits of chicken stock in particular and bone broths in general, I made in a point to get stock into my family in at least one dinner meal every week.
+You see, the first year I read Nourishing Traditions about the amazing health benefits of chicken stock in particular and bone broths in general, I made it a point to get stock into my family in at least one dinner meal every week.

 I had been making chicken stock "Nourishing Traditions style" for years without knowing where the acid soak part came from, so this wasn’t a huge step.
 It just meant that I planned well and perhaps bought more chicken on the bone than previous years.